 Surveying equipment also became equipped with onboard logging capabilities for better data capture and storage.
 The introduction of the Global Positioning System for commercial use in the 1990s revolutionized surveying, as it eliminated the need for a line of sight measurement.

-In the late 1990’s Remote measuring, using a laser to measure the distance to quarry faces, meant that quarries could be surveyed safely without the need for surveyors to approach step slopes and unsafe areas.
+In the late 1990’s Remote measuring, using a laser to measure the distance to quarry faces, meant that quarries could be surveyed safely without the need for surveyors to approach steep slopes and unsafe areas.

 How does quarry surveying work today?

 Today, quarry surveying is commonly undertaken by UAV (Unmanned Aerial Vehicle) aka.
 Drone technology.